coffeeplanter/Minimum/README.md

 ## Minimum

+*This branch contains application with layout resource.
+See the minimally possible application in the appropriate git branch.*

 This is minimal Android application written without IDE, in a simple text editor and compiled in command line.
 Its goal is to understand how to create Android application from scratch, its structure, and necessary tools.